anomalchik/custom_kernel_hermes/README.md

 # Custom kernel for Xiaomi Hermes (Redmi Note 2)
 # Kernel version 3.10.61 LCSH and Vanzo Hybrid
-Works in rom(tested 7.0.8.0) and recovery
+Works in all roms(libsrv_init.so is include to buildable zip) and recovery

 * Works:
 	* LCM(nt35596 tianma)